Executive Leadership

 Fouad T. Chebib, M.D., FASN

 Dr. Fouad T. Chebib serves as an associate professor, nephrologist, and director of the PKD Center of Excellence and the Discovery and Translational PKD Research Lab at Mayo Clinic Florida.
 His educational foundation was laid at the American University of Beirut and the University of Balamand in Lebanon, where he earned his medical degree.
 His postdoctoral research at Harvard University’s Alper Lab deepened his knowledge in molecular nephrology and ion channels.
 In his clinical and research endeavors, Dr. Chebib is driven by a commitment to better understanding and treating PKD.
 His efforts were instrumental in establishing the Tolvaptan Clinic at Mayo Clinic, which utilizes the first FDA-approved treatment to decelerate PKD progression.
 His contributions to major ADPKD clinical trials and the U.S. consensus guidelines on tolvaptan use in ADPKD underscore his dedication to patient care and clinical excellence.
-Dr. Chebib’s leadership extends to
+His journey with

 PKD is personal and he considers his lifetime goal to be ensuring that no one with